Project Background for Clean Cars 4 All

 Contacto

-Project Goals
+Program Goals

 Both programs work in sync to provide income-qualified participants vouchers that assist in the buy down towards the lease or purchase of a new or used advanced technology vehicle.
 Participants are also provided consumer protections that can include but are not limited to leveraging financial counseling, access to consumer advocacy groups to provide financial counseling, and protections from being charged for this service.
-In addition to assistance in vehicle buy-downs, through the funding of charge cards or Electric Vehicle Service Equipment (EVSE) such as at-home chargers.
+In addition to assistance in vehicle buy-downs, both programs support participants’ adoption of advanced technology vehicles through the funding of charge cards or Electric Vehicle Service Equipment (EVSE) such as at-home chargers, where applicable.

-Guiding Legislation/Policy Drivers
+Guiding Legislation and Policy Drivers

 Clean Cars 4 All was officially codified with the passage of AB 630 (Cooper, Chapter 636, Statutes of 2017).
 This bill requires that CARB sets specific and measurable goals and focus the program where the greatest air quality impact can be identified.